lrosenplaenter/Bodymap-for-LimeSurvey/README.md

 # Bodymap-for-LimeSurvey
 [![DOI](https://zenodo.org/badge/1003200779.svg)](https://doi.org/10.5281/zenodo.15678321)

 An interactive bodymap for LimeSurvey that allows participants to select body regions directly on an image.
-Handy for medical, psychological, etc (e.g. pain-mapping) surveys.
+Handy for medical or psychological (e.g. pain-mapping) surveys.

 ## Online Demo